Brushless DC motors for down hole and directional drilling.

 Using magnetic couplings a back driven motor becomes a generator.
 Using the mud flow for the drill turbine the brushless DC motor power is then harnessed for localized electronics in the drill head avoiding the need for batteries.
 The drill head position can also be detected and adjusted on the fly.
 This process is called Measurement While Drilling (MWD).
 This technology converts sensor data into pulses that are transmitted to the drilling platform. maxon heavy duty motors can actuate the mechanism, forming the communication pulses. maxon heavy duty DC motors also actuate hydraulic valves within the drill head.

-gearboxes.
-The gearboxes are manufactured with the same extreme
+The gearboxes are manufactured with the same extreme operating

-require elevated torque for very low duty cycles.
-For example:
+torque for very low duty cycles.
+For example: Generating the mud

-manufactured entirely without structural adhesives giving it the
+structural adhesives giving it the capability of withstanding

-capability of withstanding extreme temperatures.
-This is also of
+extreme temperatures.
+This is also of particular importance when

 High efficiency DC motors at great depths